Even as the pandemic slows, blended learning is the new normal across educational sectors, including trade schools.

 What Is Blended Learning?

-Blended courses combine face-to-face instruction and online instruction into a single course.
+Blended learning for trade schools combine face-to-face instruction and online instruction into a single course.
 Students enrolled in blended courses complete the majority of their coursework remotely through web-based learning and attend on-ground courses once or twice per week to reinforce what they learned at home.

 During the remote, asynchronous portion of blended courses, students are learning conceptual and theoretical components of the course material.
 Students consume this content online, which can include video lectures, online activities, ebooks, and more.